blocklanda/develop/README.md

 ## **Acknowledgements**

-This is a project initiated by @kojof and fellow [contributors](https://github.com/blocklanda/develop/graphs/contributors) @aebirim and @zinthawtun.
+This is a project initiated by @kojof and fellow [contributors](https://github.com/blocklanda/develop/graphs/contributors) @aebirim and @zinthawtun..